Saint Library

 The Exact Exposition

-Completed An Exact Exposition of the Orthodox Faith, synthesizing the entire Greek patristic theological tradition into a single systematic work — the indispensable reference of medieval Christian theology from Constantinople to Paris.
+Completed An Exact Exposition of the Orthodox Faith, synthesizing the Greek patristic theological tradition into a single systematic work that Thomas Aquinas would cite extensively and that remained a primary reference in both Eastern and Western theology.

 749